© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ynys Pit & Leat is a scheduled monument protected by Cadw under reference GM461.
 View the official record →

-Ynys Pit & Leat is a post-medieval water supply and drainage system located in Wales, designated as a scheduled ancient monument under Cadw reference GM461.
+Ynys Pit & Leat is a post-medieval water supply feature located in Wales and scheduled as an ancient monument under Cadw reference GM461.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM461.

 Ynys Pit & Leat dates from the post medieval/modern period, and is classified as a aqueduct.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ynys Pit & Leat is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM461.